UPDATE: The Red Hot is the CHAMPION of the We R Tacoma South Sound Battle of the Bars. Please drink responsibly.

 No matter the results, we’re just looking forward to a day we can cheers to all of you in person at these 16 chosen watering holes and more.
 Our day will come.
 Until then, let’s show love to all of these amazing places of gathering in our city and dream of celebrating the defeat of this pandemic there when our time comes.

 About the Tacoma Rainiers

 The Tacoma Rainiers are the Triple-A affiliate of the Seattle Mariners.
-Tacoma has been a member of the Pacific Coast League since Cheney Stadium opened in 1960, and has been a Mariners affiliate since establishing the Rainiers moniker in 1995.
+The Rainiers are a member of the Triple-A West, which begins its inaugural season on May 6, 2021.
+Tacoma has been a Mariners affiliate since establishing the Rainiers moniker in 1995.

 The most up-to-date news and notes about the Tacoma Rainiers and Cheney Stadium can be found at WeRTacoma.com, or by following the Rainiers on Twitter (@RainiersLand), Instagram (@tacomarainiers) and liking the team on Facebook.

 Tacoma Defiance is the USL Championship affiliate of two-time MLS Cup Champion Seattle Sounders FC.
 You can follow The Future of Champions on Twitter (@TACDefiance), Facebook, and Instagram (@tacdefiance).
 We are #DefiantlyTacoma.